-This first look I put together was inspired by the ladies at home clothing.
-Typically they would wear these from morning to afternoon while at Downton, running into town, or in the case of Edith working at her London Office.
+This first look I put together was inspired by the ladies’ at home clothing.
+Typically, they would wear these from morning to afternoon while at Downton, running into town or, in the case of Edith, working at her London Office.
 Casual was the latest fashion.

-When not in a skirt and blouse ladies usually wore dresses.
+When not in a skirt and blouse, ladies usually wore dresses.
 They were more traditional.
-This look here started with a vintage cotton dress (70s?) with pretty floral embroidery.
+This look here started with a vintage cotton dress (’70s?) with pretty floral embroidery.
 It had a natural waist drawstring band which I covered up with a wide sash in contrasting blue.
-This brings it into the early 20s style where the waist was higher, sashes were wide, and dresses looked very “little girl.”
+This brings it into the early ’20s style where the waist was higher, sashes were wide, and dresses looked very “little girl.”
 Middle and lower class women (and Downton Abbey’s servants) would still be wearing this look in 1925.
 Shop 1920s day dress here.

-Downton Abbey’s ‘New Woman’
+1920s ‘New Woman’ Outfit

 Men were influencing 1920s women’s fashion and occupations.
 Mary is managing farmers, Edith running a paper, Isobel is head of the hospital board.
 These new jobs meant progressive “New Women” were wearing menswear inspired clothing such as a collared blouse and necktie and vest.

-For my New Woman look I started with a collar blouse and thin necktie (I had to ask my husband to tie it.)
-In the picture on the right Edith wore a bow front blouse.
+For my New Woman look, I started with a collar blouse and thin necktie (I had to ask my husband to tie it).
+In the picture on the right, Edith wore a bow front blouse.
 Edith also wore a long vest left unbuttoned.
-I didn’t have a vest like that so I used a menswear style tweed vest and buttoned it up just like in Mary’s outfit.
+I didn’t have a vest like that, so I used a menswear style tweed vest and buttoned it up just like in Mary’s outfit.
 The look is very sporty and still accurate to 1920s.
-Next I used a blue tea length pleated skirt.
+Next, I used a blue tea length pleated skirt.
 The coat is a vintage cape coat with faux fur collar.
-It was a popular style in the 1920s as well as the 1960s and on trend again in 2015.
+It was a popular style in the 1920s as well as the 1960s, and on trend again in 2015.